exposure and response prevention for obsessive-compulsive disorder

 • Affirming Environment: A safe space where all aspects of your identity are welcomed and validated

-• Nuanced Understanding: Recognition that identity exploration is healthy and different from OCD-driven rumination
+• Nuanced Understanding: Recognition that identity exploration is healthy and different from OCD-driven thoughts

 • Intersectional Approach: Addressing how OCD interacts with coming out, transition, and queer relationships